smcateer/smcateer.github.io/_posts/2019-07-29-aus-post-work.md

 tags: ["australia post", "report" ]
 ---

-Australia Post is a huge and hugely complicated orgaisation.
-They have amazing data (variety, volume, velicity, ...) and to be honest, I was still getting my head aroud it after almost 2 1/2 years working there!
+Australia Post is a huge and hugely complicated organisation.
+They have amazing data (variety, volume, velocity, ...) and to be honest, I was still getting my head around it after almost 2 1/2 years working there!

 This post is a summary of the work I was involved with during by time with Australia Post.